What is the London International Financial Futures and Options Exchange (LIFFE)?

-The London International Financial Futures and Options Exchange was originally structured after the Chicago Board of Trade and the Chicago Mercantile Exchange, with trading on an open outcry basis wherein traders meet on the trading floor or the “pit” to conduct the transactions.
+The London International Financial Futures and Options Exchange was originally structured after the Chicago Board of Trade and the Chicago Mercantile Exchange, with trading on an open outcry basis, wherein traders meet on the trading floor or the “pit” to conduct the transactions.

 #1 Electronic Trading

 After losing a substantial amount of market share for its main product, Bunds futures contracts, the LIFFE decided to develop an electronic trading platform.
 Initially, it put up an electronic trading platform known as Automated Pit Trading that was only used for after-hours trading.
 Now, the LIFFE uses a new electronic trading platform known as LIFFE CONNECT.
-On 24 November 2000, the last three of the once 26 open outcry pits were permanently closed.
+On November 24, 2000, the last three of the once 26 open outcry pits were permanently closed.

-One of the reasons that made the LIFFE competitive against its electronic counterparts such as the DTB was the practice of arbitrage.
+One of the reasons that made the LIFFE competitive against its electronic counterparts, such as the DTB, was the practice of arbitrage.
 With the Bunds contracts being traded at both LIFFE and DTB, the opportunity for arbitrage was open.
 Arbitrage was frequently conducted.
 However, due to complex prerequisites, arbitrage trading was restricted to institutional participants in the market only.